ATTEMPT: Parameter-Efficient Multi-task Tuning via Attentional Mixtures of Soft Prompts: Experiments

-Unless specified, we use T5-base as our base LMs.\footnote{Although the original prompt tuning paper uses T5 v1.1 LM-adapt as the backbone LMs, despite our extensive hyperparameter searches across five different learning rates and five different batch sizes, we could not reproduce the original results.
+\paragraph{Implementation details.} { Although our methods, {\ours}~and {\ours}-m use the same six source task prompts, {\ours}-m trains a shared attention layer across multiple target tasks by conducting multi-task training, while \ours~trains a task-specific attention layer separately. } Unless specified, we use T5-base as our base LMs for \ours~and all of the baselines.\footnote{Although the original prompt tuning paper uses T5 v1.1 LM-adapt as the backbone LMs, despite our extensive hyperparameter searches across five different learning rates and five different batch sizes, we could not reproduce the original results.
 We found that T5-LM adapt v1.1 was especially sensitive and hard to tune when we use it as a backbone LM for parameter-efficient approaches.
 Therefore, in this work we used T5 as backbone models.
-Prior work in this line also uses T5 as backbone models~\cite{mahabadi2021compacter}. } Following ~\citet{mahabadi2021compacter}, if a dataset does not have public test split with annotations, we use development set as our test set or split the development set into our development and test sets.
-We train all of the baselines for 20 epochs on small datasets with less than 10k examples, 10 epochs on medium size data with more than 10k examples, and 5 epochs on MRQA datasets.
-We limit the maximum training data number of Yelp-2 to be 100k samples.
-We run inferences on the test data using the model with the best development performance.
-We set prompt tuning learning rate to be 0.3 while the learning rate for the attention module is tuned on the development sets.
-We use $K=1$ to control the soft max temperature in \Sref{sec:attention}.
-We set the maximum token length to be 512 for MRQA datasets, 348 for MultiRC and 256 for all of other datasets.
-The prompt length $m$ is set to be 100.
+Prior work in this line also uses T5 as backbone models~\cite{mahabadi2021compacter}. } If a dataset does not have public test split with annotations, we use a development set as our test set or split the development set into our development and test sets, following \citet{mahabadi2021compacter}.
+We train for 20 epochs on small datasets with less than 10k examples, 10 epochs on medium-size data with more than 10k examples, and 5 epochs on MRQA datasets and limit the maximum training data number of Yelp-2 to be 100k samples.
+To make $\mathcal{G}$ learn a good prompt composition for efficient knowledge transfer, we introduce different learning rates for $\mathcal{G}$~\cite{ponti2022combining} and also pre-train and transfer the weights of $\mathcal{G}$ from the source tasks.
+More experimental details are in Appendix.

+\paragraph{Prompt initialization.} { Each source prompt is initialized by randomly sampling tokens from the top vocabularies~ as in \citet{lester-etal-2021-power}.
+For target task prompt initialization, we use the MNLI source prompt for non-QA tasks and the SQuAD source prompt for QA, instead of initializing it with randomly sampled vocabularies for training stability. }